 The Shark Angling Club of Great Britain hold a three-day Shark Angling Festival each year.

 The intention of the draw is to have anglers fishing with different anglers, on different boats for as many of the three days as possible.
 This allows individuals to discuss the sport and exchange views with anglers and skippers whom they may not have fished with previously.

-The combined length from nose to fork of tail and girth, measured in inches is recorded with each inch equalling one point.
-The most points win the biggest shark prizes.
+The combined length from nose to fork of tail and girth, measured in inches is recorded with each inch equaling one point.
+The most points of individual sharks win the biggest shark prizes.